wbamberg/idl-reference/docs/nsIBackgroundFileSaver.md

 called.
 Conversely, before calling this method, the file can still be
 renamed even if all the data has been fed.

-@param aStatus
-       Result code that determines whether the operation should succeed or
-       be canceled, and is notified to the observer.
-If the operation
-       fails meanwhile for other reasons, or the observer has been already
-       notified of completion, this status code is ignored.

 #### Parameters ####